-Creating and launching innovative ground-breaking new technologies and solutions is a heady experience, especially in health care where innovations can literally save lives.
+Creating and launching innovative ground-breaking new technologies and solutions is a heady experience, and there is always a rush to get the product finished enough to be able to launch and start generating some revenue.
 Pioneering new technology is hard and very expensive work.
-There is always a rush to get the product finished enough to be able to launch and start generating some revenue.
 Features considered not essential are pushed farther out on the product roadmap and these products are launched based on the innovations that have been implemented.

 A couple of products come to mind as examples: FlowSense Medical’s digital urine flow meter (recently acquired by Baxter) and PixCell Medical’s cell based point of care diagnostics.
 In both of these cases, a non essential capability that’s been pushed off is connectivity.
 Feature trade-off decisions is an everyday activity in medical device product development.
 However, every trade-off has consequences.
 Let’s look at those consequences, and more importantly, how to mitigate them.

 One of the best conceptual frameworks for launching and growing new technology and products in health care is Geoffrey Moore’s Crossing the Chasm.
 Moore’s framework divides a new product’s market opportunity between innovators and early adopters on one side, and early/late majority and market laggards on the other.
 In between these two groups is the chasm where a shift in market requirements can hold up – or completely stall – market adoption of your new product.